snoonetIRC/website/content/why-snoonet.md

 * Custom webchat built in cooperation with Snoonet, and simple, short-form channel links ({{< webchat_plain >}}/channelname).

-## Snoonet Mumble server

-[Mumble](http://wiki.mumble.info/wiki/Main_Page) is great for getting together with a group of people to voice chat casually, or for having more serious meetings.
-Our public server information is as follows:

-* Server: mumble.snoonet.org
-* Port: 64738

 ## Upcoming features

 * Integration with Reddit Enhancement Suite for an experience directly tied to reddit.